Jennifer-dot-ct/AgenceVoyageExtreme/README.md

 # AgenceVoyageExtreme
 A personal project

 This is a project I did during my training.
-I made the pages home and contact.
+I created the pages home and contact.
 Enjoy :-)